guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 Your pot is £60,000.
 You take £1,000 out as cash every month - £250 of this amount would be tax-free every time.
 The remaining £750 would be taxable.
 $E

-Like with every investment there's the risk that the value of your fund can go up or down.
-You should think about how much your take out every year and how long you want your money to last.
+As with every investment there's the risk that the value of your fund can go up or down.
+You should think about how much you take out every year and how long you want your money to last.

 %Taking out larger sums can mean you pay more tax.%